mastrogpt/olaris-a41/docopts.md

-# Plugin ops ai
+# Plugin ops a41

-AI tasks to generate code.
+AI tasks to manage Agent41

 ## Synopsis